apidojo/api-documentation/source/index.html.md

 }
 ```

-This endpoint is used to query live data for one or multiple quotes at once.
+This endpoint is used to query live summary information of the markey at the request time

 ### HTTP Request